HOMEBLOGINQUIRYSEARCH

 What are biopsies used for?
 Medical professionals may perform a biopsy to confirm a diagnosis, determine the cause of a specific condition, or assess whether a treatment works.
 For example, a biopsy may be used to:

-- Check for cancerous cells: A biopsy can be used to check for the presence of cancerous cells, which is often the case when a mass or lump is found during a physical exam or imaging test.
+• Check for cancerous cells: A biopsy can be used to check for the presence of cancerous cells, often when a mass or lump is found during a physical exam or imaging test.

-- Assess whether treatment is working: A biopsy may also see if cancer treatment, such as chemotherapy or radiation therapy, is working.
+• Assess whether treatment is working: A biopsy may also determine whether cancer treatment, such as chemotherapy or radiation therapy, is working.

 A biopsy is often the only way to make a definite diagnosis.
 In some cases, multiple biopsies may be needed.